edgio-docs/edgio-docs/src/guides/v7/basics/origins.md

       You should also define this setting if you are using [CDN-as-code](/guides/performance/cdn_as_code) and your configuration proxies traffic to an origin configuration.
 You will be unable to test your configuration on your local machine until you define this setting within your property's {{ CONFIG_FILE }} file. -->

     </Callout>

--   You may configure an origin configuration to always serve traffic to your hosts over HTTP, HTTPS, or to match the client's scheme.
-Matching a client's scheme means that our network will serve HTTP traffic to your web servers over port 80, while HTTPS traffic will be served over port 443. <a id="sni" />
--   An origin configuration's **Use SNI** option determines whether {{ PRODUCT }} will provide a Server Name Indication (SNI) hint to your origin server during the TLS handshake.

-    -   A SNI-enabled web server uses a SNI hint to determine the TLS certificate that will be returned.
-    -   If the **Use SNI** option has been enabled, {{ PRODUCT }} compares the hostname defined within the SNI hint to the certificate's Subject Alternative Name (SAN) or Common Name (CN) during the TLS handshake.
-If the hostname does not match, then we will respond with a `502 Bad Gateway` response.
-    -   If your origin server requires SNI, then you must provide a SNI hint.
-Otherwise, your web server will reject the request and our edge servers will respond with a `502 Bad Gateway` response. <a id="self-signed-certificates" />

--   By default, our network disables delivery and responds with a `502 Bad Gateway` when we detect an origin server using a self-signed certificate during the TLS handshake.
-Allow {{ PRODUCT }} to serve traffic when it detects a self-signed certificate by enabling the **Allow Self-Signed Certs** option. <a id="certificate-pinning" />
--   Register the SHA-256 digest for the public key of your end-entity (i.e., leaf) certificate within the **Pinned Cert(s)** option.
-After which, our edge servers will respond with a `502 Bad Gateway` response when the SHA-256 digest for the public key detected from the origin server does not match one of the pinned certificates.
 -   Malicious actors may bypass the security provided by our service by directly targeting your origin server(s).
 We strongly recommend that you set up your firewall to only allow traffic from trusted sources (e.g., our network) and to obfuscate your origin.

 **To add an origin configuration** <a id="add-origin-configuration"></a>